ashkan-pirmani/fl-kit/pages/contribute/sample_page.md

 - This is an example of a cite {% cite Pirmani2024FL4E %}.
   - [Click here for how to add new citations](tool_resource_update)

+## Bibliography
+This is how we can include a bibliography in the page

+{% bibliography --cited %}
 ```
 {% endraw %}